GoogleCloudPlatform/knative-build-tutorials/docker-build/README.md

 ### Create a Template

+A <walkthrough-editor-open-file filePath="knative-build-tutorials/docker-build/template.yaml">Build Template</walkthrough-editor-open-file>
-A Build Template for a Docker build looks like that:
+for a Docker build looks like that:

 ```yaml
 apiVersion: build.knative.dev/v1alpha1